 *We accept Visa, Mastercard, and Discover credit cards.

 Trek Travel recommends that you purchase a travel protection plan to help protect you and your travel investment against the unexpected.
-We offer a custom travel protection plan, available through Travelex Insurance Services, that helps provides coverage for unforeseen events that could affect your ability to travel with us.
-The price of the plan is based on your trip cost and allows you to insure all pre- and post-travel arrangements.
-Please contact a Trip Consultant for more details.
-Note: The travel protection plan is non-refundable after a 15-day review period.
+We offer a travel protection plan, available through Arch RoamRight, that helps provide coverage for unforeseen events that could affect your ability to travel with us.
+Please contact a Trip Consultant for more details or visit our Travel Protection page.

 For most trips, final payment is due 90 days before your trip start date.* If you reserve your space under 90 days from your trip’s start date, the full balance of the trip price is due at the time of booking.